Language Mastery Toolbox

 Anki Spaced Repetition App

 Literally meaning “memorization” (暗記) in Japanese, Anki is one of the most popular spaced repetition systems (SRS) for language learning.
-It has tons of useful user-generated decks and add-ons, it allows for extensive customization, and it works on every major platform.
-It does have a somewhat steeper learning curve than simpler SRSs and certainly lacks some of the polish, but its effectiveness more than makes up for its lack of elegance.
+It has tons of useful user-generated decks and add-ons, allows for extensive customization, and works on every major platform.

 JapanesePod101 produces some of the highest quality learner podcasts and tools available with nearly 3,000 audio and video episodes for various levels (absolute beginners, beginners, intermediate learners, and advanced learners), complete dialogue transcriptions with kanji, kana, roumaji, and English translations, and custom feeds so you can download just content right for your level.
 They also have spaced repetition flashcards, kanji study tools, pronunciation and accent review tools, a grammar bank, and a free app for on-the-go practice.